semiviral/Convex/README.md

  Convex is an IRC library that (tries) to achieve idiomatic simplicty.

- This library targets ASP/.NET Core 2.1
+ This library targets ASP/.NET Core 3.0

 # Implementing the IPlugin interface

- Implementation of the IPlugin interface is fairly simple; use `Core.cs` as a guideline for this.
+ Implementation of the IPlugin interface is fairly simple; use `Base.cs` as a guideline for this.

 # Dependencies